Sydney gets 'blueprint for freedom' as virus cases fall - RFI

 Berejiklian warned that hospitals still faced being overwhelmed by a surge in Covid-19 patients in the coming weeks.

-"We know that once we start reopening at 70 percent double dose that the case numbers will go through the roof," she said.
+"We know that once we start reopening at 70 percent (fully vaccinated) that the case numbers will go through the roof," she said.

 "But what will protect us is the fact that so many people have received at least the first dose of the vaccine and those people will have that extra layer of protection against ending up in hospital or worse."